top of page

 The Cost of Amateurism

 Legal MSOs are facing unprecedented scrutiny from both the profession and bar associations.
-At some point, an investor will cross the ABA Rule 5.4 line and the ramifications will not be a mere fine, but the potential forfeiture of the entire investment.
-This is not a niche where one should source Ethics Counsel based on price.
+At some point, an investor will inevitably cross the ABA Rule 5.4 line and the ramifications will not be a mere fine, but the potential forfeiture of the entire investment.
+I have already turned down investors who asked questions indicating they are seeking to enter more than just the gray area, in this regard.
+Thus, caution can not be over-emphasized.
+This is not a niche where one should source ethics counsel based on price.
 The stakes are existential.
+In this space, legal generalists are a liability.
+Attorneys with experience in healthcare MSOs are what I would consider the minimum bar for entry.
+Those with a background in professional services e.g. accounting MSOs, are far preferable due to the structural parallels and those with actual, battle-tested experience in structuring Legal MSOs are the gold standard.
+While I have several in my network, they are still a rare breed.

 Before committing capital, wise investors must secure a solid network of finance, technology, and most critically, legal recruiting and M&A expertise.
 In a landscape where failure or stagnation will far exceed success, your network is your only insurance policy.